Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Conclusions

-This review provides a comprehensive analysis of the current state of digital technologies in aquaculture, including vision-based sensors, acoustic-based sensors, and biosensors, for fish tracking, counting, and behaviour analysis.
+This survey provides a comprehensive analysis of the current state of digital technologies in aquaculture, including vision-based sensors, acoustic-based sensors, and biosensors, for fish tracking, counting, and behaviour analysis.
 These technologies offer valuable tools for optimizing production efficiency, fish welfare, and resource management in aquaculture.
-However, each technology has its own limitations, such as the sensitivity of vision-based sensors to environmental conditions, the high cost and complexity of acoustic-based sensors, and the potential invasiveness of biosensors.
-Despite the advancements made in these technologies, significant challenges remain, including the scarcity of comprehensive fish datasets, the lack of unified evaluation standards, and the need for more robust and adaptable systems that can handle the complexities of real-world aquaculture environments.
-To address these challenges and drive progress in the field, future research should focus on developing diverse and representative datasets, establishing standardized evaluation frameworks, and exploring the integration of multiple technologies to create more comprehensive and reliable monitoring systems.
-Furthermore, emerging technologies such as multimodal data fusion, deep learning, and edge computing present exciting opportunities for advancing digital aquaculture.
-By leveraging these technologies, researchers can develop more accurate, efficient, and practical solutions for fish tracking, counting, and behaviour analysis, ultimately contributing to the sustainable growth and development of the aquaculture industry.
+However, each technology has its limitations, such as the sensitivity of vision-based sensors to environmental conditions, the high cost and complexity of acoustic-based sensors, and the potential invasiveness of biosensors.
+Despite the advancements in these technologies, significant challenges remain, including the scarcity of comprehensive fish datasets, the lack of unified evaluation standards, and the need for more robust and adaptable systems that can handle the complexities of real-world aquaculture environments.
+To address these challenges and drive progress in the field, future research should focus on developing diverse and representative datasets, establishing standardized evaluation frameworks, and exploring integrating multiple technologies to create more comprehensive and reliable monitoring systems.
+Emerging technologies such as multimodal data fusion, deep learning, and edge computing present exciting opportunities for advancing digital aquaculture.
+By leveraging these technologies, more accurate, efficient, and practical solutions can be developed for fish tracking, counting, and behaviour analysis, ultimately contributing to the sustainable growth and development of the aquaculture industry.
+As the field progresses, it is crucial to consider these technologies' ethical implications and environmental impact.
+Developing solutions that are not only technologically advanced but also sustainable and respectful of animal welfare will be paramount for the future of aquaculture.